Bunduki

-Bunduki is a 1975 novel byEnglish writer J. T. Edson, the first work in the Bunduki series that followed.
+Bunduki is a 1975 novel by English writer J. T. Edson, the first work in the Bunduki series that followed.
 The series involves characters related to Tarzan and was initially authorized by the estate of Edgar Rice Burroughs.
 In the opening of the novel the main protagonists are transported from Earth to Zillikian (see below).

 Novels and short stories

 All of Edson's Bunduki stories were published in England by Corgi Books: